 Want to shed a few pounds, or just want to enhance your nutrition?
 You’ll find over 100 mouth-watering recipes to try in Food Revolution Summit speaker Dr. Joel Fuhrman’s Eat to Live Quick and Easy Cookbook.
 In the companion cookbook to his bestseller, Eat to Live: The Amazing Nutrient-Rich Program for Fast and Sustained Weight Loss, Dr. Fuhrman advocates for what he calls a “Nutritarian” diet.
 Essentially, it focuses on preparing nutrient-dense, plant-powered meals rather than counting calories.

-Aside from containing quick and easy to prepare recipes, as the title of the cookbook suggests, each recipe packs in a hefty dose of micronutrients.
+Aside from containing quick and easy-to-prepare recipes, as the title of the cookbook suggests, each plant-based recipe packs in a hefty dose of micronutrients.
 This allows you to get the nutrition your body needs.
 Even the cookbook’s layout lends itself to convenience.
-With a section on cooking techniques and tips to save you time in the kitchen, full-color recipe photos, and an organized table of contents, Dr. Fuhrman’s cookbook is a valuable tool for living a plant-based lifestyle.
+With a section on cooking techniques and tips to save you time in the kitchen, full-color recipe photos, and an organized table of contents, Dr. Fuhrman’s Eat to Live cookbook is a valuable tool for living a plant-based lifestyle.

 2. Dr. Neal Barnard’s Cookbook for Reversing Diabetes: 150 Recipes Scientifically Proven to Reverse Diabetes Without Drugs by Neal Barnard, MD

-Diabetes is a public health issue of epic, international proportions.
+Type 2 diabetes is a public health issue of epic, international proportions.
 But one doctor, in particular, has made it his mission to put a stop to the diabetes epidemic.
-Food Revolution Summit speaker, Dr. Neal Barnard, serves up a plant-powered helping of hope for diabetes patients in the companion cookbook to his bestseller, Dr. Neal Barnard’s Program for Reversing Diabetes.
+Food Revolution Summit speaker, Dr. Neal Barnard, serves up a plant-powered helping of hope for type 2 diabetes patients in the companion cookbook to his bestseller, Dr. Neal Barnard’s Program for Reversing Diabetes.

 Using science-baked research and his own experience working with patients, Dr. Barnard sheds light on the frequently misunderstood link between food and diabetes.
-You’ll learn how by focusing on eating low glycemic foods — and four healthful, plant food groups — you can reverse (or prevent) diabetes or prediabetes.
-With over 150 delicious, plant-based recipes that cover everything from breakfast to dessert, you’ll improve your health and the health of your loved ones, one bite at a time.
+You’ll learn how by focusing on eating low glycemic foods — and four healthful, plant food groups — you can reverse (or prevent) type 2 diabetes or prediabetes.
+With over 150 delicious, plant-based recipes that cover everything from breakfast to dessert, this vegan cookbook will help you improve your health and the health of your loved ones, one bite at a time.

 3. Forks Over Knives ― The Cookbook: Over 300 Recipes for Plant-Based Eating All Through the Year by Del Sroufe

-The cookbook guides you through following a plant-based diet year-round.
+Forks Over Knives The Cookbook guides you through following a plant-based diet year-round.
 Inside, you’ll find a series of tips on maintaining a healthy eating lifestyle.
-This includes meal prepping, reading nutrition labels, and information about ingredients you may be unfamiliar with and where to find them.
+This includes vegan meal prepping, reading nutrition labels, and information about ingredients you may be unfamiliar with and where to find them.
 The recipes are sorted into sub-categories such as “hot cereals” or “bean salads” to make trying different recipes even easier, depending on what you’re in the mood for.

 4. Plant-Based on a Budget: Delicious Vegan Recipes for Under $30 a Week, in Less Than 30 Minutes a Meal by Toni Okamoto

-Blogger Toni Okamoto of Plant-Based on a Budget guides you through her journey of becoming a vegan while living paycheck to paycheck.
-Based on personal experience, she provides valuable advice for living plant-based on a budget.
-She proves that you don’t need to spend your whole paycheck in order to eat wholesome foods.
-And she shows how you can make healthy, nutritious, and affordable meals, seven days a week, for under $30 a week.
+Blogger Toni Okamoto guides you through her journey of becoming a vegan while living paycheck to paycheck.
+Based on personal experience, her cookbook provides valuable advice for living plant-based on a budget, proving that you don’t need to spend your whole paycheck in order to eat wholesome foods.
+And she shows how you can make healthy, nutritious, and affordable plant-based meals, seven days a week, for under $30 a week.